awkwardusername/school-projects/README.txt

 	- Windows XP SP3+
 	- 512 MB RAM (erm, recommended but it is .NET's requirements)
 	- 1GHz CPU (it runs on netbooks!)

+By: Mark Jayson Fuentes <awkwardusername AT gmail.com>
+	Polytechnic University of the Philippines

 Thanks to Garrett Serack for ScintillaNET and of course, Neil Hodgson for Scintilla itself.